bitcoinerlab/secp256k1/README.md

 - **`xOnlyPointAddTweakCheck`**: This method is not yet implemented.
 It is not used in `ecpair` or `bip32`.

-- **`signSchnorr`**: Starting from version 1.2.0, this function no longer initializes the auxiliary random data parameter (`e`) to a zero-filled array by default.
+- **`signSchnorr`**: Starting from version 1.2.0, this function deviates from the exact behavior mapping with [`bitcoinjs/tiny-secp256k1`](https://github.com/bitcoinjs/tiny-secp256k1) and no longer initializes the auxiliary random data parameter (`e`) to a zero-filled array by default.
 Instead, it requires the caller to explicitly provide randomness if desired.
 If omitted, the underlying implementation uses cryptographically secure randomness (through `crypto.getRandomValues`).
 For more details on this change, see the discussion [here](https://github.com/bitcoinerlab/secp256k1/pull/10#discussion_r1876541974) and the conclusions [here](https://github.com/bitcoinerlab/secp256k1/pull/10#issuecomment-2537916286).

 ### Examples